Joice-ops/Regression-Project/README.md

 ## Approach
 1. **Initial Polynomial Regression:** The first step involved applying polynomial regression to capture non-linear relationships between the features and rent prices.
-2. **Adding Interaction Terms with LassoCV:**  Interaction terms were introduced to explore how combinations of features might affect rent prices.
-LassoCV was used during this phase to perform feature selection and regularization.
-While this approach aimed to enhance model accuracy, it led to an increase in RMSE (Root Mean Square Error) and high Variance Inflation Factor (VIF) values, signaling multicollinearity.
-3. **Feature Selection and Multicollinearity:** To address the high VIF values, features with excessive multicollinearity were removed.
+2. **Adding Interaction Terms with LassoCV:** Used LassoCV for feature selection and regularization.
+After adding the 'type' column, it significantly reduced RMSE, and MAE in LassoCV model.
-4. **RidgeCV Regression:**  To further refine the model and handle multicollinearity, RidgeCV regression was employed.
+3. **RidgeCV Regression:**  To further refine the model and handle multicollinearity, RidgeCV regression was employed.
 This method applies regularization to stabilize coefficients and enhance model performance.

 ## Conclusion
 This project demonstrates the use of various regression techniques and feature engineering strategies to predict rent prices.
 RidgeCV was effective in managing multicollinearity and improving the overall model performance.